-The new-age agenda appears to be with distraction, denial, and the repression of “negative” emotions and thoughts, while encouraging individuals to keep up with a consumerist mentality that is destructive both internally and externally.
+The new-age agenda appears to be with distraction, denial, and the repression of “negative” emotions and thoughts while encouraging individuals to keep up with a consumerist mentality that is destructive both internally and externally.
 This is not passing judgment here; I’m just dispassionately stating a perception which seems, to me, a fact.

 What I’ve learned through having been part of the new-age for most of my life is that there is something inherent in the path that creates a no-win situation.
 On the one hand, we are taught to deny “negative” illusions as unreal.
 On the other hand, we are taught to exhaust ourselves in the pursuit of “positive” illusions (which many masters have discouraged this kind of approach, and excess materialism, though we may not have understood why).
 Some of us are starting to catch on that living in this way leaves us subtly feeling that we never have or are enough.
 For, this is another illusion: that we can attain a feeling of completeness if we can manifest this-or-that.
 However, fulfillment rarely is forthcoming, as once we complete a goal we immediately seek to attain something else.

-While not suggesting we live entirely without external striving or material “abundance,” what may be labelled as more problematic is our collective approach.
+While not suggesting we live entirely without external striving or material “abundance,” what may be labeled as more problematic is our collective approach.
 Because we live in a world which we perceive as ‘normal,’ we do not always understand the ways in which we become conditioned, as individuals within a larger society, to have things defined for us; i.e. such as success, failure, abundance, loss, etc. We have so much information coming at us that, “you can shine,” “you can succeed,” or “you can have unlimited this or that.”
 But, notice how this leaves the subtle impression that we are lacking.
-So, repeating these kinds of mantras naturally serves as an inspiration that keep us driven.
+So, repeating these kinds of mantras naturally serves as an inspiration that keeps us driven.
 But, toward what end?
 More illusion and potential suffering?

 I am not implying this is right or wrong, merely that many of us may not always be aware of how we are being conditioned, or the effects of such conditioning.
-After all, how many of us could live a simple unaffected life without worrying what people would think?
+After all, how many of us could live a simple unaffected life without worrying about what people would think?
 How many of us get called “lazy” for not being productive enough?
 How are we conditioned out of taking care of our minds and bodies through being encouraged that we need quick-fixes-because there is not enough time for rest?
 Many of us are terrified to slow down in ways lest we miss an opportunity for advancement, or let ourselves or others down in some way.

 I find it no wonder that so many people end up with “ascension symptoms.”
 Seen from a rational perspective of cause and effect, these symptoms likely arise from the living split between our minds (which tell us to be “love n light”) and our contradictory lifestyles (which ask us to be aggressive, striving, competitive, and to not truly care about anything beyond our personal outcomes).
 Many of the idealistic concepts that we espouse, don’t even add up with how we live our lives.
 For, how can we truly end up manifesting peace, love, and oneness while being taught to be self-entitled, self-oriented, and to climb various hierarchical ladders to “success”?